This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Flying

 Fly into Oslo, Bergen, Tromsø, Kristiansand or Stavanger airports to start your Norwegian road trip.
 All of these locations are great start points for the road trip itineraries we have curated.
-We recommend booking through Skyscanner for live deals and the best prices.
+We highly recommend booking through Skyscanner for live deals and the best prices.

 Driving

 Are you planning to rent a car in Norway?
-As one of the largest car hire aggregator companies in the world, we recommend Rentalcars.com because they have massive purchasing power which enables them to secure the best rental car prices, which benefits you when you’re planning your Wild Atlantic Way drive.
+As one of the largest car rental aggregator companies in the world, we recommend Rentalcars.com because they have massive purchasing power which enables them to secure the best rental car prices, which benefits you when you’re planning your Wild Atlantic Way drive.

 For a real adventure, hire a motorhome or campervan in Norway.
 We recommend Motorhome Republic, an aggregate booking site who pull together all the best deals from a number of rental agencies, to offer you a wide choice of options alongside an excellent English speaking expert motorhome Concierge Team.